-We will audit the District's basic financial statements for the year ended June 30, 2020.
+We will audit the District's basic financial statements for the year ended June 30, 2021.
 The basic financial statements include Government-wide Financial Statements, Fund Financial Statements, and Notes to the Financial Statements.

-Accounting standards generally accepted in the United States of America provide for certain required supplementary information ("RSI"), such as management's discussion and analysis ("MD&A"), Other Postemployment Benefits ("OPEB") Plan schedules, and Pension schedules to accompany the basic financial statements.
+Accounting standards generally accepted in the United States of America provide for certain required supplementary information ("RSI"), such as management's discussion and analysis ("MD&A"), OPEB plan schedules, and pension schedules to accompany the basic financial statements.
 As part of our engagement, we will apply certain limited procedures to the District's RSI, but it will not be audited.
-These limited procedures will consist principally of inquiries of management regarding the methods of measurement and presentation, which management is responsible for affirming to us in its representation letter.
+These limited procedures will principally consist of inquiries of management regarding the methods of measurement and presentation, which management is responsible for affirming to us in its representation letter.
 Unless we encounter problems with the presentation of the RSI or with procedures relating to it, we will disclaim an opinion on it.